perxpective/Cybersecurity-Therapy/DFI/DFI Revision Summary.md

 		- Electromagnetic Radiation Proofed
 			- **Reasons for proofing EMR:**
 				- Leaking signals can be used to reconstruct information
 				- Stops information systems from leaking through emanations
-				- including unintentional radio/electrical signals, sounds and vibrations
+				- Includes unintentional radio/electrical signals, sounds and vibrations
 	- **Limitations:**
 		- Expensive
-		- Low-emanation workstations can be used instead
+		- Low-emanating workstations can be used instead

 #### Evidence Containers
 > Also known as **evidence lockers**